 - Paycheck: Per state law, your final paycheck can be picked up in person on the next payday <date>, or it will be mailed to you, whichever you prefer.

-- Severance (optional): As a measure of good faith to the contribution you provided to the company, a severance package is being offered to you at this time.
+- Severance (optional): As a measure of good faith to the contributions you provided to the company, a severance package is being offered to you at this time.
 Please review the severance documents and sign, date, and return to HR within 10 business days.

 Step 3: Notify the Employee Being Fired

-As tempting as it may be to end the employment immediately, only after you’ve properly prepared a termination packet should you communicate with and notify the employee that they are being let go.
-When it’s time to notify the employee of their termination, it’s best to find a trustworthy witness to join in your termination meeting.
+It’s best to find a trustworthy witness to join in your termination meeting.
 This is often someone in senior leadership, such as an HR manager, the business owner, or another supervisor.

 Here are some best practices for how to terminate an employee in person: